Last updated on May 20, 2022

 Money Talks: Why Are Fetch Lands So Expensive?

 Misty Rainforest | Illustration by Sam Burley

-Of course, being useful isn’t the main reason for their price.
+Of course, being useful isn’t really the main reason for their price.
 The problem is with the supply.
-There were only a limited number of reprints for the 10 fetch lands I talked about earlier.
+There were only a limited number of reprints for the 10 fetch lands.
 The Onslaught lands were reprinted in Khans of Tarkir in 2014 while Zendikar’s were reprinted in Modern Masters in 2017 and then again in Modern Horizons 2 in 2021.